scloud19/SECipedia/Linux/Linux Basics/Processes:Sessions.md

     Use I/O streams to read/write data.

+    Processes read data from input streams and write data to output streams

+  Streams

+    Standard Input (stdin)
-    Processes read data from input streams and write data to output streams These streams can be very flexible as the source of an input stream can be a file, device, terminal, output stream of another process.
+      Streams can be very flexible as the source of an input stream can be a file, device, terminal, output stream of another process.

+      For most commands, if you don't specify an input file, it will read from stdin (thus it will interact like cat does-as seen below)

+    Standard Output (stdout)
+      Kernel gives each process a standard output stream This is where the process writes its output

+      Some commands send output only to stdout (thus you see it on your screen... in most cases), but some commands can send items directly to files.

+    Standard Error
+      Another stream

+    Control-D
+      Stops the current standard input entry (EOF is sent)

+      This isn't the same as Control-C, which terminates the program (regardless of input/output)

+    $ cat
+      If you don't specify a filename, cat implements an interactive behavior because of streams.

+      Because you didn't specify an input filename, cat read from the standard input stream provided by the kernel rather than a stream connected to a file.
+        In this example, the standard input was connected to the terminal

 	A process group is a collection of related processes which can all be signalled at once.